StableCanvas/comfyui-client/README.md

 - [comfyui-tooling-nodes](https://github.com/Acly/comfyui-tooling-nodes): A crucial extension that provides the ability to handle base64 API transmissions; `image to image` and `inpainting` functionalities depend on it.
 - [efficiency-nodes-comfyui](https://github.com/jags111/efficiency-nodes-comfyui): This library provides a convenient LoRA manager, which is required in the `src/pipeline/efficient` module.

+### Browser Polyfill (optional)

+If you plan to use the `pipeline` feature in a browser environment, you'll need to install the following dependencies and convert `File`/`Image` types to `Buffer` types.

+- [Buffer](https://github.com/feross/buffer): buffer polyfill for browser
+- [blob-to-buffer](https://github.com/feross/blob-to-buffer): convert blob to buffer

 ## Client Usage

 First, import the `ComfyUIApiClient` class from the package.